 Severe workplace injuries may leave an employee permanently disabled.
 In these cases, you may be entitled to either a permanent partial disability settlement or a lifelong pension for a permanent total disability.

-Permanent Partial Disability (PPD) settlements are financial awards for injured employees who can return to work, but only in a limited capacity due a permanent disability from their injury such as an amputated finger.
+Permanent Partial Disability (PPD) awards are financial awards for injured employees who can return to work, but only in a limited capacity due a permanent disability from their injury such as an amputated finger.

 The amount of a PPD award depends on the seriousness of the injury, based on your doctor’s assessment using calculations from L&I’s Permanent Partial Disability schedules.